roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Use node pools to control cGPU.md

 # Use node pools to control cGPU

-You can use node pools to enforce the GPU sharing and memory isolation policies of cGPU.
+Container Service for Kubernetes \(ACK\) allows you to use node pools to control cGPU.
+This way, you can create more flexible GPU sharing and memory isolation policies.
 In this topic, two labeled node pools are created to demonstrate how to use node pools to control the GPU sharing and memory isolation capabilities of cGPU.

-Make sure that the following prerequisites are met:
+Before you start, make sure that you have performed the following operations:

 -   [Install the cGPU component](/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Install the cGPU component.md).